 Throughout the morning, community members encouraged each other to be active and use their skills to make change happen.
 In the words of Rep. Windham: “Know who your elected officials are and hold them accountable,” he advised.
 “Pay attention to the counties and the municipalities.
 Being involved and engaged, whether that means voting or protesting or research and writing—whatever your lane is, go as fast as you can in that lane.”

-As a follow-up to the Community Conference, Beyond Housing will be organizing a series of five weekly workshops starting in mid-September.
-Details will be posted soon!
+As a follow-up to the Community Conference, Beyond Housing organized a series of four weekly workshops:

 This Community Conference is made possible through the support of the Deaconess Foundation and the American Heart Association.